Overview

 The Group offers its product range through its nationwide network of stores and its e-commerce platform.
 The Group employs more than 3,800 permanent colleagues.

-The Group has commercial relationships with circa 200 suppliers across the UK, Europe and Asia for the supply of its merchandise.
+The Group has commercial relationships with circa 180 suppliers across the UK, Europe and Asia for the supply of its merchandise.

 The Group’s main distribution and warehousing facilities at Boldmere House, Coleshill, Birmingham, support the entire store estate.
-The fulfilment of online sales is undertaken on our behalf by a third-party distribution partner, located in the UK.
+The fulfilment of online sales is undertaken on our behalf by a thirdparty distribution partner, located in the UK

-Our policies
+Our Policies

 The Group provides every colleague with a written contract of employment.
 We pay every colleague in accordance with the law.
 We comply with our legal obligations to ensure the health and safety of all colleagues, including in relation to working hours, rest breaks and holidays.